restlabs/base-infra/README.md

 - Kitchen 3.5.0+
 - Packer 1.9.4+
 - Python 3.11+
+- Snyk 1.666+
 - Terraform 1.0+
+- Trivy 0.45+

 ### Prerequisites
 Create an S3 bucket and dynamodb table to serve as a remote backends for terraform.
 Configure AWS credentials by using either environment variables or credentials file.

 Log into AWS or use the AWSCLI and set the following parameters in Systems Manager Parameter Store in us-east-1 region.
 These parameters are used by base-deploy to create a terraform backend config file.
 Fill in the parameters based on your environment.
 You can change the region for base-deploy to check by editing this [line](https://github.com/pafable/base-infra/blob/main/base-infra-deployer/src/deployer/base_infra_deployer.py#L19).